 The Hun people

 Those not fighting could also prove themselves in various fields.
+Musicians, healers, spiritual leaders, bowmakers were also appreciated and respected.

-Attila
+Attila the Hun

-The legendary leader of the mighty Hun people (406-453 A.D.) built an empire that stretched from Central Asia to West Europe, from the Black Sea to the Baltic Sea.
-One of the most notable leaders in history, he is cursed by some historians for his brutality, heavy drinking, primitive manners and sadistic nature, he is praised by othersfor his generosity, humbleness, politeness and braveness.
 Considering the overwhelming information supporting the latter (e.g. the extensive love of the Huns for Attila even after his death or the fact that even though his army defeated the Roman army several times and finally he had the Romans on all fours in front of his vast army, he showed mercy and spared them in exchange for financial gains) point of view, we can dismiss the former as results of envy and humiliation of the defeated.

 Early years

 Not much is known about Attila’s childhood.
 He was the son of a notable army officer and spent some of his childhood among enemies: after reaching a peace agreement with the East Roman Empire, the Huns offered Attila as hostage in exchange for some Roman nobility.
+Even as a child, he realized how corrupted and valueless the Romans were and he was disgusted by them, denouncing the Roman Empire as rotten to the bone.

 His death